 Your CLUE report.

 Insurance companies use a report from the Comprehensive Loss Underwriting Exchange (a CLUE report, for short) to decide whether or not to cover a homeowner and how much to charge them for coverage.
 A CLUE report is basically a history of the insurance claims you’ve made – it includes basic information like your name, the address associated with the loss, the loss itself, and the amount paid out.
 Your CLUE goes back for about seven years.
+If your insurance company takes a look at your CLUE and decides they don’t like what they see, they could decide to nonrenew you or raise your rates.

 The catch with CLUE reports is they could include claim histories from the previous owner of your home.
 So, if you file one claim but the previous owner filed three claims…well, the rest might not be pretty.
 So, that’s something to know and be prepared for.

-Now, even if you want to change insurance companies in the hopes of getting lower rates, remember that insurance companies (plural) use CLUEs.
+Now, even if you want to change insurance companies in the hopes of getting lower rates, remember that all insurance companies use CLUEs.
 So there’s no pulling the wool over anyone’s eyes about your claims history.

 How can you keep your home insurance rates from going up?